-2022 Community Internship Dates:
+Community Internship Program

 About the Metro Omaha Medical Society Community Internship Program

 The Community Internship Program was established by the Metro Omaha Medical Society in 1992 to foster communication and understanding between physicians and the community and business leaders who either work closely with physicians or whose decisions impact health care.
-After a two-year hiatus due to COVID-19, we are please to once again offer this experience again.

 Why is the program important?

 Few things impact the state of Nebraska and its residents more than healthcare – whether it is issues related to access, quality or cost of care – no doubt it is something that impacts all Nebraskans.
-At the Metro Omaha Medical Society, our member physicians understand that to positively impact healthcare, it is necessary to communicate as well as foster cooperation and collaboration with any legislative, community and business leaders.
+At the Metro Omaha Medical Society, our member physicians understand that to positively impact healthcare, it is necessary to communicate as well as foster cooperation and collaboration with legislative, community and business leaders.

 Who participates?